Metro - Roast Dinner

 Fish & Chips

-Who doesn’t love a plate of crispy battered fish accompanied by fluffy chips, garden (or mushy) peas and a juicy slice of lemon?
-Although the origins of this pub grub classic are debatable, it’s widely believed that fried fish was likely introduced to the UK by Jewish refugees from Portugal and Spain in the 16th century.
-In the intervening years, this dish has become synonymous with seaside escapades and summer holidays.
+Perfect for any day of the week, a plate of crispy battered fish accompanied by fluffy chips, garden (or mushy) peas and a juicy slice of lemon is a real treat.
+This pub grub classic's origins are up for debate, but many believe that fried fish was introduced to the UK by Jewish refugees from Portugal and Spain in the 16th century.
+Since then, this dish has become a firm favourite.

 Two roast dinners